CharlieLaver/curl-service-package/README.md

 When creating an instance of cURLService there are 2 paramaters.\
 1.)
 The API endpoint (URL) - required.\

 2.)
-A auth array that contains the API username and password is necessary - optional.\
+A auth array that contains the API username and password if necessary - optional.\

 e.g. Creating an instance of cURLService with auth.\
 ~~~